thomaswalewski/DBDesignProject/README.md

 create the necessary db_password files, run the docker compose build and up commands, and use ngrok to forward port 8001, as defined in the docker-compose.yml file.
 Upon changing the source for the DB API in appsmith, you can deploy and go to the login page.
-Default values are provided, but exploration of the whole app is encouraged.\
+Default values are provided, but exploration of the whole app is encouraged.
+This functionality has been tested, I have fully cloned the repo to a new location in my system and completed these steps.\
 User IDs span from [1-50]. \
 Company IDs span from [1-30]. \
 Employee IDs span from [1-10].